I’m Abbie, founder of Adaptogenesis Functional Wellness.

 I now know what it is to reclaim my terrain.

-And so was my head.
+And so was my mind.

 I currently reside for 7 months of the year in the revoked treaty land of the Tabeguache Band of the Ute Tribe now known as Grand Junction, Colorado, which is a valley situated below the sacred former Ute land of Thiguanawat (The Land of Departed Spirits) and is today called The Grand Mesa by white settlers.
 The other 5 months I live in the small pueblo of El Chorro in the Sierra de la Laguna mountains of Baja.